nathancarter/weblurch/doc/plan.md

  * Make unit tests for `Group.contentAsText`, `Group.contentAsFragment`, and
    `Group.contentAsHTML`.
 All were tested informally in the browser, but have not yet become unit tests.
+ * Extend the overlay so that it also covers the menus and toolbars.
+Have the overlay plugin perform a transform so that (0,0) is still the top left corner of the document.
+But negative y values will then still be able to draw on top of the menus and toolbars.
  * Bubble tags are not drawn at retina resolution on Macs with retina displays.
 [See my question about how to fix this problem here.](http://stackoverflow.com/questions/30537138/rendering-html-to-canvas-on-retina-displays)

 ## Functions in Group Types

  * React to Group content changes
-   * Create a Groups method `rangeChanged` that takes a Range object and calls the Group changed method for every group whose interior intersects that Range.
-   * Enhance `rangeChanged` to organize the set of groups in bottom-up order, and call the change methods in each of them separately in that order, passing the optional parameter that disables their automatic upward propagation.
-   * Call `rangeChanged` from the "change" and "KeyUp" events in the Groups package (appx. lines 810-815).
+   * Call `rangeChanged` from the "change" and "KeyUp" events in the Groups package (appx. lines 810-815), after the calls to `scanDocument`.
 To convert a KeyUp event into a range, use `editor.selection.getRng()`.
      To convert a change event into a range, do the following.
 ```
     orig = editor.selection.getBookmark()
     editor.selection.moveToBookmark changeEvent.level.bookmark